fyrus7/FyrusDigitalAlarmClock/README.md

 ALSO, the 2 Fonts provided, paste it inside Adafruit GFX library folder.
 ( Adafuirt_GFX_Library / Fonts / HERE ).

+# What to connect where?
+ 1. connect display and DS3231 to I2C pin as usual.
+ 2. connect SQW pin from DS3231 to pin 2 of Arduino.
+ 3. connect button 1 to pin 3 (button interrupt), connect button 2 to pin 4.
+ 4. connect Buzzer to pin 5.

 # HOW TO USE
 * Press Button 1 & Button 2 simultaneously to enter Menu.